Skip navigation

 This isn’t a book to read cover to cover.
 Find the advice you need in any chapter you like.
 At the same time, it’s best to think about Chapters 1 and 2 as you read anything else.
 When we separate ‘environmental issues’ from human issues like individualism, discrimination and colonisation, we can only ever create shallow change.

-So please go ahead and use Chapters 3-7 to radically reduce your footprint.
+So please go ahead and use Chapters 3-8 to radically reduce your footprint.
 You’ll find loads of tips and links here.
 And you’ll learn about yourself and our world as you go.
-But as you do, Chapter 2 (Speaking Up) will support you to amplify your impact, and Chapter 1 (First Nations First) is there to offer support in the bigger adventure of shifting power, changing our cultures, and healing our relationship with Country.
+But as you do, Chapter 2 (Speaking Up) will support you to amplify your impact, and Chapter 1 (First Nations First) is there to offer support in the bigger work of shifting power, changing our cultures, and healing our relationship with Country.

 Image Credits